No 4 Clemson overcomes sluggish start, beats Ga Tech 41-10

 THE TAKEAWAY

-Clemson: Coming off a 10-3 season that was considered a disappointment by the Tigers’ lofty standards, this team still appears to be a work in progress.
+Clemson: Coming off a 10-3 season, this team still appears to be a work in progress.

 Georgia Tech: Collins appears to have done little to correct some familiar problems that plagued his first three years in Atlanta.